Article · Field notes

 28 May 2026 8 min read

 We hired an architect.
-Sat down for a long afternoon, walked through every room, handed over the vision and the mood boards, talked through the panorama window and the bunk room and the wine cellar and the wellness deck.
+Sat down for a long afternoon, walked through every room, handed over the brief and the mood boards, talked through the panorama window and the bunk room and the wine cellar and the wellness deck.
 A few weeks later a set of drawings came back.
 Most of it missed.

 What we asked for